 This is called a through-the-road setup, because there’s no physical connection between the axles yet all four wheels are driven.
 Speaking to Digital Trends, Audi engineer Tobias Greiner compared the powertrain his team developed to a network.
 The different components share information and work together to decide how much torque each axle needs in real-time.
 For example, if the armada of sensors detects understeer during hard cornering it will brake the inside wheels to counter it.
 If the sensors detect that the rear axle loses traction, they’ll send more torque to the front wheels to keep the car moving.
 In other words, snow and sand won’t stop the E-Tron in its tracks.

-The best performance car for the snow
+The best performance car for the snow: Subaru WRX

-Why should you buy this: It’s a performance car that foul weather can’t stop.
+Why you should buy this: It’s a performance car that foul weather can’t stop.

-Who’s it for: Snowbound speed freaks.
+Who it’s for: Snowbound speed freaks.

-How much will it cost: $27,495+
+How much it will cost: $27,495+

 Why we picked the Subaru WRX: